 The Elite/Sub-Elite Runner, or Highly Competitive Runner

-I have coached a few elite/sub elite runners, and I apply much of what I have learned through my own training to what works individually for each athlete.
+I currently coach some elite/sub elite runners, and I apply much of what I have learned through my own training to what works individually for each athlete.
 This can include(but not not limited to) anyone who ran at the collegiate level and looking to continue racing, former racers making a comeback to the sport, runners aiming to qualify for national championship road races, runners trying to make the Olympic Trials.
 Other runners in this category are those who are significantly faster than Boston qualifying times, but may not be in the elite division either.

 My Philosophy as a Coach: